t-tht/Bit-board/Meeting Minutes.md

 # Meeting Minutes

-This meeting minutes in this file are the summeries of personal meeting notes from members.
+This meeting minutes in this file are the summeries of meeting notes from members.

 ## template